 «In the motivation of the jury of the National Advertising Award for the Palma d’Oro, there is a sentence that more than any other is a source of profound satisfaction for me: “Necchi advertising is constantly inspired by the criterion of constituting a loyal and useful guide for the consumer“.
 I have always wanted our actions to be inspired by this criterion.
 We have never abandoned this style and this measure, convinced that reality, even in information, is the moral basis of the relationship between those who produce and those who consume.
 So I think any commercial competition should be conducted.»

-In 1959 the advertising experts did not fail to praise Franco Grignani’s graphic work with the ‘Award to the advertising artist’ (gold medal), as it had “never degenerated into abstractionisms that were inessential to the purpose of the advertisement or not perfectly accessible to its public of potential buyers”.
+In 1959, advertising experts duly commended Franco Grignani’s graphic work with the ‘Award to the Advertising Artist’ (gold medal), noting that it had “never degenerated into abstractionisms that were inessential to the purpose of the advertisement or not perfectly accessible to its public of potential buyers”.

-While commenting on Grignani’s graphics, attention was drawn also to the way in which the “form of the machine” was never isolated but almost constantly accompanied by the “human form” of a woman (in this regard, the historic artistic collaboration between Franco and his wife Jeanne is well known, especially for successful advertising campaigns such as the one for Necchi).
+While discussing Grignani’s graphics, emphasis was placed on the manner in which the “form of the machine” was never isolated but consistently accompanied by the “human form” of a woman (in this context, the notable artistic collaboration between Franco and his wife Jeanne was well known, especially for successful advertising campaigns such as the one for Necchi).

-As Simona de Iulio and Carlo Vinti have recently underlined, from examining the advertising messages created by graphic designers who collaborated with in-house departments of large industries during the 1950s and 1960s, one can see that often it was the product itself which reigned supreme.
-The graphic designers’ creations tended to represent production more than consumption, and corporate attitudes more than consumer needs.
-In this particular case, it is evident that Necchi’s advertising management together with the prestigious contribution of Franco Grignani was able to ‘correct’ that trend.
+Simona de Iulio and Carlo Vinti have recently highlighted that upon examining the advertising messages crafted by graphic designers collaborating with in-house departments of large industries during the 1950s and 1960s, a common theme emerges: the product itself often took precedence.
+The creations of graphic designers tended to depict production rather than consumption and corporate attitudes more than consumer needs.
+However, in this specific case, the collaboration between Necchi’s advertising management and the esteemed contribution of Franco Grignani played a role in ‘correcting’ this trend.

-In November of the same year, to underline the recent significant acknowledgement, Franco and Jeanne Grignani received together – amid vivid cheers – the ‘Advertising Garter’ award (premio ‘Giarrettiera pubblicitaria‘), promoted since 1956 by the Italian Advertising Artists Association (AIAP), for “the exemplary contribution made to advertising graphics, and the echo that his artistic activity has aroused also abroad”.
-The illustration of the award, signed by Pino Tovaglia, in fact alluded to the mechanisms of a sewing machine, with a real red cotton thread that wound between the signatures of members and admirers:
+In November of the same year, to underscore the recent significant acknowledgement, Franco and Jeanne Grignani jointly received – amid vivid cheers – the ‘Advertising Garter’ award (premio ‘Giarrettiera pubblicitaria‘), initiated in 1956 by the Italian Advertising Artists Association (AIAP).
+The award recognized “the exemplary contribution made to advertising graphics and the echo that his artistic activity has aroused also abroad”.
+The illustration of the award, signed by Pino Tovaglia, alluded to the mechanisms of a sewing machine, featuring a real red cotton thread winding between the signatures of members and admirers:

-In this short ironic clip from 1962, Franco Grignani is presented as “the one who forces us to look at his posters”.
+In this short ironic clip from 1962, Franco Grignani is humorously introduced as “the one who forces us to look at his posters”.

 [featured pic from AIGA Eye on Design, courtesy of Team EOD – from Pubblicità in Italia, 1959–60]